 All University travel, including travel funded by RIAs, must follow the University Travel Policy (PDF) and the RIA Use Policy (PDF).

-PIs should work with their departmental administrative coordinators to query the balance of their RIA and track expenditures.
+Employees should work with their departments to query the balance of their RIA and track expenditures.

-Your FUND code that was given to you via email when your RIA was first opened is what you use to charge expenses and look up your account information.
-Using this number, an admin coordinator can use the following methods to look up balances:
+The FUND code that was given to you via email when your RIA was first opened is what you use to charge expenses and look up your account information.
+Using this number, one can use the following methods to look up balances:

 Argos Report: FI> Controller> Public - - Report titled "Rev/Exp Transaction History WITH security"